The value of teaching mathematics in mixed- attainment groups

 In terms of resources and task design http://www.inquirymaths.co.uk has the potential to make profound additions to supporting learning and teaching in mixed-attainment classrooms.

-There are also a vast range of other resources published by the ATM and some are:
+There are also a vast range of other resources published by the ATM, the link below will take you to my recommendations.

 Michael is a Freelance mathematics education consultant.